 I also started to wonder if i was subconsciously trying to evade taking my own full responsibility for my life by attempting to share that responsibility with others.

-t’s true, one comes up against questions like how to engage with people. the extent to which people want to be engaged vs just needing to take home a good paycheck and figure their own shit out?. well, how do you define management work. what is the value of good leadership, executive decision making. to what degree is consensus possible.
+One certainly comes up against questions like how to engage with people. the extent to which people want to be engaged vs just needing to take home a good paycheck and figure their own shit out? well, how do you define management work. what is the value of good leadership, executive decision making. to what degree is consensus possible.
 Continue reading

 Sometimes, especially in the hardest, coldest months of January and February, I ask myself WHY.
 Why am I doing this?

 Sometimes I wonder if I am just completely insane.
 Sometimes it is difficult to maintain confidence that what we are trying to do is worthwhile or that this business can be profitable or compete in the current oligarchy against the big, scary corporate giants.
 I honestly don’t know.
 Just as I don’t understand the universe or humans place in it, so I do not know, except by a leap of faith, trusting myself, that I am ever doing the right thing.